1988 ICS Niagara Conference

 An imaginable worldview

-Specifically, Walsh asked if those taking the workshop with Citizen's for Public Justice's (CPJ) Gerald Vandezande could imagine a politics of justice and compassion instead of the present politics of oppression and economic idolatry; if those thinking about poverty with World Vision Canada's Linda Tripp could imagine the economics of equality and care versus the of affluence and poverty; if those sitting in a workshop with Durham Christian High School teacher John Hull could imagine Christian schools which would take seriously Hull's advice that schools must disciple the children with a prophetic vision; or if those talking sports with Redeemer College education lecturer John Byl could imagine a world where sports are fun rather than just big business; or those exploring the abortion dilemma with freelance book editor and writer Denyse O'Leary could imagine a society that affirms life at all stages, not just fetal, and breaks through the morbid preoccupation our society has with death; or if those who discuss the effects of the mass media with Toronto District Christian High School teacher could imagine a media that could be an agent of awakened social/cultural renewal rather than something that further numbs us; or if those listening to ICS senior member in education Harry Femhout could imagine the of a worldview which would allow us to break through the intellectualism of our approach to the faith; or to imagine with Trojan Technologies president Hank Vanderlaan what it would be like to take spiritual, social, and financial risks in order to serve the one who made it his business to risk his life for us; or if teens could imagine alterative responses to the tough questions they face concerning drugs, sex, and technology in workshops with Judy Cook, Keith Martin, , and Christel Vonk-Zeyl.
+Specifically, Walsh asked if those taking the workshop with Citizen’s for Public Justice’s (CPJ) Gerald Vandezande could imagine a politics of justice and compassion instead of the present politics of oppression and economic idolatry; if those thinking about poverty with World Vision Canada’s Linda Tripp could imagine the economics of equality and care versus the economy of affluence and poverty; if those sitting in a workshop with Durham Christian High School teacher John Hull could imagine Christian schools which would take seriously Hull’s advice that schools must disciple the children with a prophetic vision; or if those talking sports with Redeemer College education lecturer John Byl could imagine a world where sports are fun rather than just big business; or those exploring the abortion dilemma with freelance book editor and writer Denyse O’Leary could imagine a society that affirms life at all stages, not just fetal, and breaks through the morbid preoccupation our society has with death; or if those who discuss the effects of the mass media with Toronto District Christian High School teacher Syd Hielema could imagine a media that could be an agent of awakened social/cultural renewal rather than something that further numbs us; or if those listening to ICS senior member in education Harry Femhout could imagine the story of a biblical worldview which would allow us to break through the intellectualism of our approach to the faith; or to imagine with Trojan Technologies president Hank Vanderlaan what it would be like to take spiritual, social, and financial risks in order to serve the one who made it his business to risk his life for us; or if teens could imagine alterative responses to the tough questions they face concerning drugs, sex, and technology in workshops with Judy Cook, Keith Martin, Barbara Rudd, and Christel Vonk-Zeyl.

 Concrete ways to obey